Table of Contents

 USA Ultimate National Championships

-USA Ultimate may redistribute bids to the National Championships to promote equity, maximize participation, and balance geographic representation to support meaningful competitive qualifying events.
+USA Ultimate may adjust event scaling and bid allocation to the National Championships to promote equity, maximize participation, and balance geographic representation to support meaningful competitive qualifying events.

 Nationals Event Scheduling

-- Masters Men’s, Masters Women’s, Mixed Masters, and Great Grand Masters Men’s National Championships will be held on July 21-23, 2023 (Friday – Sunday)
+- Masters Men’s, Masters Women’s, and Mixed Masters National Championships will be held on July 20-22, 2024 (Saturday – Monday)

-Grand Masters Men’s, Grand Masters Women’s, Grand Masters Mixed, and Great Grand Masters Women’s National Championships will be held on July 22-24, 2023 (Saturday – Monday)
+- Grand Masters Men’s, Grand Masters Women’s, Grand Masters Mixed, Great Grand Masters Men’s, and Great Grand Masters Women’s National Championships will be held on July 19-21, 2024 (Friday – Sunday)

 Name/Logo Uniform Guidelines